nithyaramakrishnan/data-shield/curated-apps.md

 # Curated apps
 {: #curated-apps}

-Want to try IBM Cloud Data Shield but don't have a containerized app ready to go?
+Want to try {{site.data.keyword.datashield_full}} but don't have a containerized app ready to go?
 No problem.
 You can use one of the prepackaged applications that are provided by the service.
 {: shortdesc}